 Sadly, research by Collier (2019) has also shown that there is pervasive stigma around disclosing mental-health problems in the profession, a finding supported by the IBA global survey.

 He also describes ongoing cultural issues around workloads, and personal tendencies towards perfectionism.
-This latter finding echoes other research, which has found that, as well as perfectionism, lawyers have higher rates of pessimism, risk aversion, and scepticism, which all leave lawyers more susceptible to stress, depression and anxiety.
+This latter finding echoes other research, which has found that, as well as perfectionism, lawyers have higher rates of pessimism, risk aversion, and skepticism, which all leave lawyers more susceptible to stress, depression and anxiety.

 These factors make compassion fatigue and burnout more likely, particularly for those working with clients who have, in some way, been exposed to trauma (see James).
 Family law, asylum law and criminal law are areas where it is easy to see how client experiences of traumatic events are commonplace and central to the work of lawyers.
 But they can often be found in other areas, such as housing, personal injury, and professional negligence.

-Fleck and Francis, in their recently published book Vicarious Trauma in the Legal Profession, describe how being in the presence of those who are experiencing post-traumatic stress (for example, in the recounting of traumatic events) or how acting in a function similar to first responders (dealing with clients at the police station or in acute crisis) can lead to vicarious trauma – a cognitive change that leads us to see the world as inherently malevolent.
+Fleck and Francis, in their recently published book Vicarious Trauma in the Legal Profession , describe how being in the presence of those who are experiencing post-traumatic stress (for example, in the recounting of traumatic events) or how acting in a function similar to first responders (dealing with clients at the police station or in an acute crisis) can lead to vicarious trauma – a cognitive change that leads us to see the world as inherently malevolent.

 This, in turn, can lead to burnout, compassion fatigue, and secondary traumatic stress.
 Other forms of indirect trauma can include the practitioner experiencing intrusive thoughts, images, or painful emotions.
 It is also important to note that these reactions are not indicative of something 'being wrong with' the practitioner, but rather can be seen as a normal response to an abnormal situation (James).